eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/exchange.rst

 Publishers
 ----------

 A Publisher is a producer of data on a Domain.
 It uses the DomainParticipant to gain access to the Domain and is created using it.
-That is, the Publisher inherits the Domain from its parent class DomainParticipant.
+That is, the Publisher passes down the Domain from its parent class DomainParticipant.
 A Publisher allows the DataWriters associated with it to share the same behaviour, for example:

 - liveliness notifications
 - QoS policies